What is the role of your ECS?

 - Anorexia and other eating disorders

-The fascinating connection between the endocannabinoid system and memory
+The fascinating connection between the ECS and memory

 Researchers in just the last decade have made a fascinating discovery – that the endocannabinoid system plays a part in deleting certain memories.
 Evidence points to a correlation between stimulated cannabinoid receptors and the natural process of erasing old and/or traumatic memories.
 In fact, aiding the deletion of negative memories is important in treating patients with PTSD, those with chronic anxiety, other stress disorders, and even neuro-diseases that come with old age, like Parkinson’s and more.

 Exploring three important benefits of CBD hemp oil to counteract endocannabinoid deficiency

 We’ve covered the long list of health benefits of naturally boosting your ECS, but I wanted to shine a brighter light on three conditions that are very common these days, and how cannabinoids intake through a product like CBD oil can help.

 Our endocannabinoid system is unique in that it plays two critical roles: not only can it increase appetite when needed, but also acts as an appetite suppressant to combat obesity.
 They help modulate our metabolism by regulating the flow of energy throughout our cells, so food intake is processed and used optimally.

 Elevated stress levels in our fast-paced world often lead to high anxiety or even chronic anxiety disorders in tens of millions of Americans.
 However, cannabinoids naturally regulate our glandular response to stress, helping to “shut off” our physical response to stress and triggers to anxiety.